OrionJoshi/DevOps/README.md

 But if the commits are confirmed to remote repository then not recommanded to use reset command and we have to use revert command to discard the remote commits.

+### Git Aliasing:

+Alias-->Nick name or other alternative name

+git log --oneline===>git one

+git status===>git s

+If we have lengthy command then we have to use alias of git command

+Q1.
+Create alias name 'one' to the following command
+	git log --oneline

+1) Test whether alias name already used or not:

+git one

+git: 'one' is not a git command.
+See 'git --help'.

+The most similar commands are

+        clone
+        notes

+2) Creating alias name:

+  original command: git log --oneline

+  alias:one

+  By using 'git config' command we can define aliases

+  Syntax:
+  - git config --global alias.(aliasName) "original command" (Note while using original command dont use 'git')

+   e.g.
+    - git config --global alias.one "log --oneline"

+   Result:

+	 git one
+	 60f6643 (HEAD -> master) file2 added
+	 9443b15 file1 added
+AND Which is same as

+ 	 git log --oneline
+	 60f6643 (HEAD -> master) file2 added
+	 9443b15 file1 added